 8. Leave Dead Tree Snags

-If you have a dead tree that’s not a safety hazard, consider keeping it as a natural bird habitat.
-These snags are gold mines for woodpeckers and other cavity-nesting birds, providing food and potential nesting sites.
-Ensure it’s stable and far enough from structures to pose no risk.
+If you have a dead tree on your property, and it’s not a potential safety hazard, you might consider keeping it as a natural habitat for birds.
+Snags provide woodpeckers and other cavity-nesting birds with both food and nesting opportunities.
+Just be sure that the snag is stable, and is far enough away from any structures to pose a risk.